xPolydeuces/programming-notes/web/html.md

 * `<aside>`: Represents a section of a page that contains content aside from the main content
 * `<footer>`: Represents the footer of a document or section

+## Multimedia elements

+HTML5 includes new elements for embedding multimedia content directly into web pages:

+* `<audio>`: Embeds audio content in your web page
+* `<video>`: Embeds video content in your web page